Buck v. Bell: Aftermath

-Effect of the ruling
+Effects

 The effect of Buck v.
 Bell was to legitimize eugenic sterilization laws in the United States as a whole.
 While many states already had sterilization laws on their books, their use was erratic and effects practically non-existent in every state except for California.
 After Buck v.
 Bell, dozens of states added new sterilization statutes, or updated their constitutionally non-functional ones already enacted, with statutes which more closely mirrored the Virginia statute upheld by the Court.

 The Virginia statute that Buck v.
 Bell upheld was designed in part by the eugenicist Harry H. Laughlin, superintendent of Charles Benedict Davenport's Eugenics Record Office in Cold Spring Harbor, New York.
 Laughlin had, a few years previously, conducted studies on the enforcement of sterilization legislation throughout the country and had concluded that the reason for their lack of use was primarily that the physicians who would order the sterilizations were afraid of prosecution by patients upon whom they operated.
 Laughlin saw the need to create a "Model Law" that could withstand constitutional scrutiny, clearing the way for future sterilization operations.
 The Nazi jurists designing the German Law for the Prevention of Hereditarily Diseased Offspring based it largely on Laughlin's "Model Law", although development of that law preceded Laughlin's.
 Nazi Germany held Laughlin in such high regard that they arranged for him to receive an honorary doctorate from Heidelberg University in 1936.
 At the Subsequent Nuremberg trials after World War II, counsel for SS functionary Otto Hofmann explicitly cited Holmes's opinion in Buck v.
 Bell in his defense.

 Sterilization rates under eugenic laws in the United States climbed from 1927 until Skinner v.
 Oklahoma, 316 U.S. 535 (1942).
 While Skinner v.
 Oklahoma did not specifically overturn Buck v.
 Bell, it created enough of a legal quandary to discourage many sterilizations.
 By 1963, sterilization laws were almost wholly out of use, though some remained officially on the books for many years.
 Language referring to eugenics was removed from Virginia's sterilization law, and the current law, passed in 1988 and amended in 2013, authorizes only the voluntary sterilization of those 18 and older, after the patient has given written consent and the doctor has informed the patient of the consequences as well as alternative methods of contraception.